guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Massive Exploration of Neural Machine Translation Architectures](https://arxiv.org/pdf/1703.03906.pdf) - That yields intuition about the boundaries of what works for doing NMT within a framed seq2seq problem formulation.
 - [Natural TTS Synthesis by Conditioning WaveNet on Mel Spectrogram Predictions](https://arxiv.org/pdf/1712.05884.pdf) - A [WaveNet](https://arxiv.org/pdf/1609.03499v2.pdf) used as a vocoder can be conditioned on generated Mel Spectrograms from the Tacotron 2 LSTM neural network with attention to generate neat audio from text.
+- [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (AIAYN) - Introducing multi-head self-attention neural networks with positional encoding to do sentence-level NLP without any RNN nor CNN - this paper is a must-read (also see [this explanation](http://nlp.seas.harvard.edu/2018/04/03/attention.html) and [this visualization](http://jalammar.github.io/illustrated-transformer/) of the paper).

 <a name="other" />